andy-maier/python-garbagetracker/docs/development.rst

 Releasing a version to PyPI
 ---------------------------

-This section describes how to release a version of garbagetracker to PyPI.
+This section describes how to release a version of Yagot to PyPI.

 It covers all variants of versions: